 The following are ~1000 word attempts to describe the current state of The UMC in a succinct manner that admittedly over-simplifies things with broad brush strokes.
 Nonetheless, it will be a useful set of primers for people to enter the conversation.
 Think of these as the Ghosts of Methodism Past, Present, and Future, and this article on the Present is sobering indeed.

-- Part 1: Power & Polity versus People & Places (LINK)
+- The Past: Power & Polity versus People & Places (LINK)

-- Part 2: In the Meantime and the Mean Time (this article)
+- The Present: In the Meantime and the Mean Time (LINK)

 The UMC is stuck “In the Meantime”